davipm/golang-projects/README.md

 ## Running the tests:

-some projects has testing for client and server
+some projects has testing for client and server.

 ## Built With